barseghyanartur/graphene-elastic/docs/index.rst

             # For `OrderingFilterBackend` backend
             ordering_fields = {
                 # The dictionary key (in this case `tags`) is the name of
                 # the corresponding GraphQL query argument.
-Since no lookups
-                # or default_lookup is provided, defaults are used (all lookups
-                # available, term is the default lookup).
-The dictionary value
+The dictionary
-                # (in this case `tags.raw`) is the field name in the
+                # value (in this case `tags.raw`) is the field name in the
                 # Elasticsearch document (`PostDocument`).
                 'title': 'title.raw',

                 # The dictionary key (in this case `created_at`) is the name of
                 # the corresponding GraphQL query argument.
-Since no lookups
-                # or default_lookup is provided, defaults are used (all lookups
-                # available, term is the default lookup).
-The dictionary value
+The dictionary
-                # (in this case `created_at`) is the field name in the
+                # value (in this case `created_at`) is the field name in the
                 # Elasticsearch document (`PostDocument`).
                 'created_at': 'created_at',

                 # The dictionary key (in this case `num_views`) is the name of
                 # the corresponding GraphQL query argument.
-Since no lookups
-                # or default_lookup is provided, defaults are used (all lookups
-                # available, term is the default lookup).
-The dictionary value
+The dictionary
-                # (in this case `num_views`) is the field name in the
+                # value (in this case `num_views`) is the field name in the
                 # Elasticsearch document (`PostDocument`).
                 'num_views': 'num_views',
             }